 Comments & Impressions of 'Umeboshi Plums'Do you like 'umeboshi plums'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'umeboshi plums'?

 (5.00 out of 5 stars) 1 rating, 117 likesSign in to review this food

 I like umeboshi plums both dried and picked.
 I eat dried ones with lemon or orange halves, when I start to feel under the weather with early cold or flu symptoms.
 The umeboshi plums are very salty and sour.
 Pickled plums are tasty in a rice ball.
 It serves as a preservative to keep the rice from fermenting.
 It's usually a condiment when eating Japanese food.

-About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
-His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
-His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
-John also directs Joyful Belly's School of Ayurveda, which specializes in digestive tract pathology & Ayurvedic nutrition.
-John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.
+About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda biocharacteristics.
+His approach to Ayurveda is clinical, yet exudes an ease which many find enjoyable and insightful.
+John also directs Joyful Belly's School of Ayurveda, offering professional clinical training in Ayurveda for over 15 years.

-John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, including his public service work in South Asia.
+John's interest in Ayurveda and specialization in digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, as well as public service work in South Asia.
 John's commitment to the detailed study of digestive disorders reflects his zeal to get down to the roots of the problem.
 His hope and belief in the capacity of each & every client to improve their quality of life is nothing short of a personal passion.
 John's creativity in the kitchen and delight in cooking for others comes from his family oriented upbringing.
 In addition to his certification in Ayurveda, John holds a bachelor's degree in mathematics from Harvard University.

 John enjoys sharing Ayurveda within the context of his Catholic roots, and finds Ayurveda gives him an opportunity to participate in the healing mission of the Church.
 Jesus expressed God's love by feeding and healing the sick.
 That kindness is the fundamental ministry of Ayurveda as well.
 Outside of work, John enjoys spending time with his wife and 6 kids, and pursuing his love of theology, philosophy, and language.